PukOFF/Fortinet/FortiNAC/FortiNAC.md

 Select the Host Based option in the CLI Configurations section will prevent FortiNAC from making the VLAN change, and instead it will only apply the CLI configuration.
 Host-based CLI configurations are designed to dynamically insert or remove ACL entries, enforcing isolation using ACLs

+## LOcal Radius

+The local RADIUS server requires you to install a server certificate for EAP authentication.
+The following are the supported 802.1X EAP methods:
+• TTLS/PAP: This method handles authentication requests through LDAP servers defined on FortiNAC, RADIUS servers defined on FortiNAC, and local users in the FortiNAC database.
+These local users include guest accounts.
+• TTLS/MSCHAPv2 or PEAP/MSCHAPv2: These methods authenticate AD users only.
+You must join FortiNAC to the domain and this capability is currently limited to a single domain.
+• TLS: This method authenticates UserPrincipalName SAN user from the certificate.
+This requires you to install the endpoint trust certificate so FortiNAC can validate the client-side certificate.
+By default, the local RADIUS server uses port 1645 for communication